NagarjunNagesh/bus-company/README.md

 The above command would tell us if the swagger yaml file is valid.
 If the swagger yaml file is valid then please proceed with the generation of the code.

-`swagger generate server -A bus-company -f ./swagger.yaml`
+`swagger generate server -A github.com/NagarjunNagesh/bus-company -f ./swagger.yaml`

 *Note that the **restapi/configure_bus_company.go** file would not be modified by executing the above command.
 So it is safe to generate the swagger command as many times as necessary*